Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Good to know:

-• a natural combination with Serengeti and Tarangire
+• A natural combination with Serengeti and Tarangire

 • Descent into the crater: local 4×4 vehicles only